qoosky/ode-python/README.md

 	pip install ode-python

+Please note that ODE and Drawstuff are not included in this library.

-Please install ODE somewhere on the system.
-For example, on debian:
+To install ODE on debian for example:

 	apt install libode-dev